t04glovern/aws-greener-grass/.blog/device-defender-detect/README.md

 ### Detect Metrics

 The metrics that are interpreted are low level and predominantly network related.
-Because of this it is our responsibility to publish these datapoints ourselves to topics on our Thing.
+Because of this it is our responsibility to publish these data-points ourselves to topics on our Thing.
 The two topics used by Device Defender are:

 ```bash
 $aws/things/THING_NAME/Defender/metrics/json